Strange Report: Development

-Unlike other ITC productions, which were created in order to be sold to the U.S. market, Strange Report was created in collaboration with NBC's films unit Arena in the United States (the show's executive producer was Norman Felton, better known for his involvement in The Man from U.N.C.L.E.); the suggestion was that the first half of the series would take place in the United Kingdom, and the second half would see Strange visiting the United States.
+Unlike other ITC productions, which were created in order to be sold to the US market, Strange Report was created in collaboration with NBC's films unit Arena in the United States (the show's executive producer was Norman Felton, better known for his involvement in The Man from U.N.C.L.E.); the suggestion was that the first half of the series would take place in the United Kingdom, and the second half would see Strange visiting the United States.
 This idea could not be agreed upon, which explains why such a short season of episodes was created.
 Quayle and Wills decided not to continue with the series, owing to personal concerns.

 Music

 The series's opening theme, composed by Roger Webb, was also available as sheet music.

 Filming

 It was filmed between July 1968 and March 1969, on location and at Pinewood Studios, Iver Heath, Buckinghamshire.